nishatzaman/datasciencecoursera/Getting and Cleaning Data Project/CodeBook.md

 *merged_data*: Has 10299 rows and 563 columns.
 Was created through merging 'x_set', 'y_set' and 'subjects' using the **cbind()** function.

-4. **Extract only the measurements on the mean and standard deviation for each measurement.**
+**4. Extract only the measurements on the mean and standard deviation for each measurement.**
 *new_data:* Has 10299 rows and 88 columns.
 This data set was created through selecting the 'subject' and 'activity_label' columns as well as the columns that contain the string *"mean"* or *"std"*.

-5. **Use descriptive activity names to name the activities in the data set.**
+**5. Use descriptive activity names to name the activities in the data set.**
 The numbers in the 'activity_label' column were replaced with their corresponding descriptions.
 This was done through performing an inner join on the 'new_data' and 'activities' data tables.

-6. **Appropriately label the data set with descriptive variable names.**
+**6. Appropriately label the data set with descriptive variable names.**
 The following changes were made to the following strings present in the column names:

     - All "BodyBody" replaced with "Body"